-- The production and all its participants are to comply with the Health and Safety at Work Act 2015; ScreenSafe Health & Safety Guidelines; the Code of Practice for the Engagement of Crew, as outlined in The Blue Book - A PCBU is a person conducting a business or undertaking whether alone or with others - The team organiser / production company is a PCBU as they have a high degree of influence and control over the activity, so they will need to take a leading role in health and safety, including working with other PCBUs to meet their obligations - ScreenSafe Health & Safety Guidelines, including Covid requirements, can be found at screensafe.co.nz
+- The production and all its participants are to comply with the Health and Safety at Work Act 2015; ScreenSafe Health & Safety Guidelines; the Code of Practice for the Engagement of Crew, as outlined in The Blue Book. - A PCBU is a person conducting a business or undertaking whether alone or with others - The team organiser / production company is a PCBU as they have a high degree of influence and control over the activity, so they will need to take a leading role in health and safety, including working with other PCBUs to meet their obligations - ScreenSafe Health & Safety Guidelines can be found at screensafe.co.nz

-If you have any questions that are not already answered in this document, please direct these to screen@aucklandnz.com prior to competition as Screen Auckland will not be contactable outside of office hours.
+If you have any questions that are not already answered in this document, please direct these to the Head of Film Dunedin, Stefan Roesch, at stefan.roesch@dcc.govt.nz prior to the competition as Film Dunedin will not be able to respond in real-time during the weekend of the filming.

-We wish all teams participating in the 2022 48 Hours Furious Filmmaking Competition the very best of luck!
+We wish all teams participating the very best of luck!